Car Accident Trial Process in Long Island

 Important Elements in a Car Accident Trial

-For car accident trials in New York, medical information proving the serious and permanent injury is important.
+For car accident trials in Long Island, the process of acquiring medical information proving the serious and permanent injury is important.
 There is a lot of litigation about whether the plaintiff has met the serious and permanent injury threshold.
 The plaintiff’s attorney wants to make sure that the record is clear and that the plaintiff has proven a serious and permanent injury.
 Whether it is by the plaintiff’s own words and by the medical testimony and documentation through MRIs or X-rays, proving injury is an important action.

 Bench Trials vs Jury Trials